-With the Company's recent move to the United States from the United Kingdom, the Company, having historically been a research organization, is now focused on employing drug development expertise leveraging off its 140 issued patents and 90 patent applications to create a proprietary drug pipeline of next generation products.
+With the Company's relocation to the United States from the United Kingdom, the Company, having historically been a research organization, is now focused on employing United States based drug development expertise leveraging off its 140 issued patents and 90 patent applications to develop a proprietary drug pipeline of next generation products.
 All the rights over the Company's patents and licenses are controlled in the United Kingdom.